Denys Shmyhal: Prime Minister of Ukraine

 In January 2024, Ukraine's National Agency on Corruption Prevention accused Shmyhal of exposing the identity of a whistleblower who had reported wrongdoing by the head of the Commission for Regulation of Gambling and Lotteries.
 If Shymhal is found guilty of exposing the identity of a corruption whistleblower, he would be fined and denied the right to hold certain government positions for one year, and be included in the Unified State Register of persons who have committed corruption-related offenses.
 The prime minister's spokesperson responded, saying that it was not a whistleblower complaint about corruption, but rather, an appeal from an employee about their dissatisfaction with the work of the head of the Commission for Regulation of Gambling and Lotteries and contained no information about anything pertaining to corruption.
 Shymhal received the appeal in September 2023, and had handled it according to protocol.

 On 14 July 2025, Zelenskyy announced his plan to replace Shmyhal with Yulia Svyrydenko as prime minister as part of a government reshuffle; Zelenskyy suggested that Shmyhal might become defense minister.
 Shmyhal resigned as prime minister the next day, while the Verkhovna Rada accepted his decision on 16 July.

 Minister of Defense of Ukraine

 On 17 July 2025, the Verkhovna Rada approved Zelenskyy's proposal to appoint Shmyhal as Minister of Defense of Ukraine.

+First Deputy Prime Minister — Minister of Energy of Ukraine

+On 14 January 2026, the Verkhovna Rada of Ukraine approved Shmyhal as First Deputy Prime Minister — Minister of Energy of Ukraine.

 Personal life

 Shmyhal is married to Kateryna Shmyhal.
 They have two daughters.
-Kateryna is a former co-owner of the Lviv “Kamyanetsky Bakery” and a local nextbike bike rental outlet.
+Kateryna is a former co-owner of the Kamyanetsky Bakery in Lviv and a local Nextbike bike rental outlet.
 She sold her shares in these companies in 2019.